ikfoundation.org

 ESSAYS No: I | May 26, 2013 | By Viveka Hansen

-During April 1994, I had the pleasure to work as curator for this unique collection of embroidery from the Kaitag people in Daghestan exhibited at Christinehof manor house in Skåne, Sweden.
-The unusual patterns embossed with beautiful colour combinations fascinated more than 5,000 textile interested visitors.
-The thirty-five embroideries, dated between the 16th and 19th centuries, were on display in five of the castles newly restored rooms.
+In April 1994, I had the pleasure to work as curator for this unique collection of embroidery from the Kaitag people in Daghestan exhibited at Christinehof Manor House in Skåne, Sweden.
+The unusual patterns embossed with beautiful colour combinations fascinated more than 5,000 textile-interested visitors.
+The thirty-five embroideries, dated between the 16th and 19th centuries, were on display in five of the castle's newly restored rooms.

 South Dargin region, Daghestan.
 18th century or earlier.
 “Horses in two Rows”.
 Silk embroidery on cotton, 93 x 56 cm.
 Courtesy of: Textile Art Publications (TAP), London.South Dargin region, Daghestan.
 18th century or earlier.
 “Horses in two Rows”.
 Silk embroidery on cotton, 93 x 56 cm.
 Courtesy of: Textile Art Publications (TAP), London.

-We have learnt a lot about the earlier, fairly unknown embroideries from Robert Chenciner, an English researcher on the Kaitag’s regional history and ethnography as well as everything linked to the embroideries.
-The results of his six years of fieldwork were presented during the autumn 1993 in the book, Kaitag Textile Art from Daghestan.
+We have learnt a lot about the earlier, fairly unknown embroideries from Robert Chenciner, an English researcher on the Kaitag’s regional history and ethnography, as well as everything linked to the embroideries.
+The results of his six years of fieldwork were presented during the autumn of 1993 in the book Kaitag Textile Art from Daghestan.

 Kaitag region, Daghestan.
 18th century.
 “Spiralling Horns”.
 Silk embroidery on cotton, 90 x 67 cm.
 Courtesy of: Textile Art Publications (TAP), London.Kaitag region, Daghestan.
 18th century.
 “Spiralling Horns”.
 Silk embroidery on cotton, 90 x 67 cm.
 Courtesy of: Textile Art Publications (TAP), London.

-The Kaitag region has over the millennia been invaded by countless cultures, something which can clearly be seen in the shifting characteristics of the patterns.
-Here we see among others; Mongolian, Chinese, Byzantine, Ottoman and Celtic art, mixed with the regions own art forms.
+The Kaitag region has, over the millennia, been invaded by countless cultures, something which can clearly be seen in the shifting characteristics of the patterns.
+Here we see, among others; Mongolian, Chinese, Byzantine, Ottoman and Celtic art mixed with the region's art forms.
 The silk embroideries were used through ritual means, at births, weddings and funerals.
-Infant cot covers were embroidered with symbols which would protect the new born from ‘the evil eye’ and before the wedding it was tradition for the bride to be draped in her costly dowry, consisting of a beautifully embroidered cloth.
+Infant cot covers were embroidered with symbols which would protect the newborn from ‘the evil eye’ and before the wedding it was tradition for the bride to be draped in her costly dowry, consisting of a beautifully embroidered cloth.
 The embroidery was done with great precision and vivid colours, however it was not something which could be admired, as the embroidery’s backside was only meant to be shown.
-The only situation when the motifs were visible, were when used as ‘grief cushions.’
+The only situation when the motifs were visible, was when used as ‘grief cushions.’
 At funerals the embroideries could be placed over the dead’s face, so that nobody could see the deceased.
-The hope being that it would rewake the dead to the living.
+The hope was that it would rewake the dead to the living.

 Kaitag region, Daghestan.
 18th century or earlier.
 “Elk on Red”.
 Silk embroidery on cotton, 120 x 78 cm.
 Courtesy of: Textile Art Publications (TAP), London.Kaitag region, Daghestan.
 18th century or earlier.
 “Elk on Red”.
 Silk embroidery on cotton, 120 x 78 cm.
 Courtesy of: Textile Art Publications (TAP), London.